Rubinder25/AutoCLI/README.md

 ## Errors

-List of errors thrown by the `parse` function
+List of errors thrown by the `parse` function:-

 | Code | Error                                |
 | ---- | ------------------------------------ |